Progress towards the two-thirds conjecture on locating-total dominating sets: Cobipartite graphs

-\begin{theorem} For any twin-free cobipartite graph $G$ of order $n$, we have $\gLT(G) \leq \lceil\frac{n}{2}\rceil$. \end{theorem} \begin{proof} Note that $G$ is connected (as a disconnected cobipartite graph is the disjoint union of two cliques, and thus not twin-free: it either has closed twins if one of the cliques has order at least 2, or is a pair of open twins if both cliques have order 1).
+\begin{theorem} For any twin-free cobipartite graph $G$ of order $n$, we have $\gLT(G) \leq \frac{n}{2}$. \end{theorem} \begin{proof} Let $G$ be a twin-free cobipartite graph of order $n$.
+If $G$ is disconnected, then $G$ is the disjoint union of two cliques, and thus is not twin-free: it either has closed twins if one of the cliques has order at least~$2$, or is a pair of open twins if both cliques have order~$1$, a contradiction.
+Hence, the graph $G$ is connected.
 Let $C_1$ and $C_2$ be two cliques of $G$ that partition its vertex set.
-Since $G$ is twin-free, both $C_1$ and $C_2$ have size at least~2 (assume that $|C_1|\leq |C_2|$).
+Since $G$ is twin-free, both $C_1$ and $C_2$ have size at least~$2$ where we may assume, renaming $C_1$ and $C_2$ if necessary, that $|C_1| \le |C_2|$.
 Moreover, no two vertices of $C_1$ have the same neighborhood in $C_2$, and vice-versa.
+Furthermore, at least $|C_1| - 1$ vertices of $C_1$ must have neighbors in $C_2$, and vice-versa.
+This implies that both $C_1$ and $C_2$ are locating sets of $G$.
 Thus, if any of $C_1,C_2$ is a TD-set, then it is also an LTD-set.
-Thus, if $C_1$ is a TD-set, we are done, as $|C_1|\leq\lfloor\frac{n}{2}\rfloor$.
-If however $C_1$ is not a TD-set, it means that some vertex $v$ of $C_2$ has no neighbor in $C_1$; this vertex is unique since $G$ is twin-free.
+Hence, if $C_1$ is a TD-set, we are done, as $|C_1|\leq\lfloor\frac{n}{2}\rfloor$.
+If however $C_1$ is not a TD-set, it means that some vertex $v$ of $C_2$ has no neighbors in $C_1$; this vertex is unique since $G$ is twin-free.